 Right of set-off, liens, and equitable charges

-To the extent permitted under Applicable Law, we have the right to deduct (or set-off) any money or liability that you owe us from the money in your eToro account, and/or to close your open positions, whether at a loss or at a profit and subsequently liquidate your eToro account for the liability payable by you.
-If you have more than one eToro account, we have the right to set-off any money or liability that you owe us under one eToro account, from the money available in your other eToro accounts, or from the proceeds of the sale of products that we hold for you in your other eToro accounts.
+To the extent permitted under Applicable Law, we have the right to deduct (or set-off) any money or liability that you owe us from the money in your etoro account, and/or to close your open positions, whether at a loss or at a profit and subsequently liquidate your etoro account for the liability payable by you.
+If you have more than one etoro account, we have the right to set-off any money or liability that you owe us under one etoro account, from the money available in your other etoro accounts, or from the proceeds of the sale of products that we hold for you in your other etoro accounts.